-Experts say the collider has the potential to confirm theories about questions that physicists have been working on for decades including the possible existence of extra dimensions.
-They also hope to find a theoretical particle called the Higgs boson, which has never been detected, but would help explain why matter has mass.
+They say the experiment has the potential to confirm theories that physicists have been working on for decades including the possible existence of extra dimensions.
+They also hope to find a theoretical particle called the Higgs boson -- sometimes referred to as the "God particle," which has never been detected, but would help explain why matter has mass.

 Since this is exploratory science, the collider may uncover surprises that contradict prevailing theories, but which are just as interesting, said Joseph Lykken, theoretical physicist at the Fermi National Accelerator Laboratory.

 "When Columbus sails west, he thought he was going to find something.
 He didn't find what he thought he was going to find, but he did find something interesting," said Lykken, who works on the Compact Muon Solenoid, one of six experiments inside the collider complex.